Cooperative Youth Tour

 The trip, sponsored by the Electric Cooperatives of Arkansas, includes a guided tour of the U. S. Capitol, as well as tours of all the major sites in Washington, such as Mount Vernon, George Washington’s home; the museums of the Smithsonian Institution; the Newseum; and the Jefferson, Lincoln, Martin Luther King Jr., Vietnam, Korean and World War II memorials.

-Each spring, Craighead Electric Cooperative will select two high school juniors to attend the tour.
-Winners are selected through an essay contest and an interview.
+Each spring, Craighead Electric Cooperative will select two high school juniors to attend the 2019 tour, which is set for June 14-20.
+The winners will be selected through an essay contest and interview.
+Winners go on to become eligible for the Arkansas Electric Cooperatives Youth Tour Scholarship that is awarded to one student each year.

 2018 Youth Tour Winners - Molly Coleman, Brooklyn and Olivia Bolen, Green County Tech.